How to Model Custom SAP HANA Views for SAP Marketing Cloud in Your Browser

 Ensure your SAP Marketing Cloud is ready.
 For general information about custom views in SAP Marketing Cloud, consult the documentation here.

-Ensure your SAP Cloud Platform (Trial Account) is ready.
+Ensure your SAP Cloud Platform (Neo trial account) is ready.
 Please follow the guide here.

 Step 1: Create an SAP HANA Database on SAP Cloud Platform